GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

     but since they have classes with the same Java packages, they are loaded in unpredictable ways, leading to runtime exceptions (for example `ClassNotFoundException`).
 It is difficult for users to ensure that their build tree only includes one of the artifacts. **NEVER DO THIS**.
-Example: guava vs guava-jdk5.
 - **Rename Java package**:
   - **Don't rename Maven ID (case 3)**: The classes from `g1:a1:1.0.0` and `g1:a1:2.0.0` could technically be used together, but since they share the Maven group ID and artifact ID, only one jar can be pulled in.
-Users are forced to change their code between versions.
-It is strictly better to also rename the Maven ID, so that the major versions can be used side by side.
+Users are forced to change their code if they want to add any references to the new version.
+It is strictly better to either also rename the Maven ID (case 4) or to keep the Maven ID and also bundle the old package (case 5), so that the major versions can be used side by side.
-    Alternatively, if the old Java package and new Java package are bundled together in the same Maven artifact, then both can be used side by side.
-    This has the same impact as case 4 below, except with the slight drawback that the user's class space is polluted with both versions, whether both are used or not.
   - **Rename Maven ID (case 4)**: The two major versions can be used side by side, allowing users to incrementally transition from the old to the new version, or even use them side by side indefinitely if necessary.
-Transitioning fully to the new version does require code changes between versions though, even for classes whose surface remains the same.
-There will be no conflicts using this approach.
-This is the approach taken by Go, described in https://research.swtch.com/vgo-import .
+This is similar to the approach taken by Go, described in https://research.swtch.com/vgo-import .
+The difference between Java and Go is that Go can accept types with the same structure even though they have different identities, so this approach is more disruptive in Java.
+In Go, a single method can accept types from multiple interface declarations, but Java can accept only one.
+Transitioning fully to the new version in Java requires code changes between versions, even for classes whose surface remains the same, because all import statements need to be updated.
+There will be no diamond dependency conflicts using this approach, but adoption can be blocked if there are consuming libraries that have not also created new major versions that can accept new types from this library.
+  - **Bundle old and new in the existing Maven ID (case 5)**: Like case 4, the two versions can be used side by side.
+The impact is the same as case 4, except with the slight drawback that the user's class space is polluted with both versions, whether both are used or not, but with the benefit that users don't have to think about which Maven artifact to use and can just keep advancing the version.

 Given the consequences, it seems clear that the two worst options are case 2 (renaming the Maven ID while keeping the Java package the same) and case 3 (renaming the Java package while keeping the Maven ID the same), and both should be avoided.

-Of the remaining two, case 4 (renaming both the Maven ID and the Java package) is the least disruptive and the only option that won't lead to diamond dependency conflicts, so it should be the generally preferred approach.
-However, given that a full transition from one major version to the next requires updating all import statements regardless of whether the corresponding classes have changed, there is potentially a very high cost to this option, which should be weighed carefully.
-Case 1 (neither renaming the Maven ID nor the Java package) doesn't have this code updating cost, and the fewer the breakages, the easier the transition is between major versions.
-Basically, the cost of diamond dependency conflicts has to be weighed against the cost of updating import statements everywhere the library is used.
+The remaining three cases need to be weighed carefully.
+Among the remaining three cases, the impact of tha Maven ID change is miniscule compared to the impact of a Java package rename, so the remaining discussion will focus just on the Java package rename.

+Basically, the cost of diamond dependency conflicts (due to not renaming) has to be weighed against the cost of updating import statements everywhere the library is used.
 Let's take examples from two extremes.

 1. A library with 10,000 classes, and 1 function is deprecated between major version 1 to major version 2, and it is used in one place in a large